JosephMatino/MultiAiFilePaster/readme.md

 **Batch File Processing:** Automatically detects multiple code blocks in pasted text and creates separate files for each block.
 Perfect for multi-file projects where you paste content containing ```javascript, ```python, and ```css blocks - each becomes its own properly formatted file.

-**File Compression:** GZIP compression reduces large file attachments by 60-80% using browser-native compression.
-Configurable threshold (512-10240 bytes) with automatic compression ratio validation and user feedback.
+**Smart Language Detection:** Automatically detects programming languages and content types to select the most appropriate file extension.
+Supports 20+ languages including JavaScript, Python, SQL, CSS, HTML, and more.

 **Analytics Dashboard:** View usage stats: total files, platform breakdowns, file type trends, time ranges (7/30/90 days, all‑time), and export data if you opt in.

 Privacy and security are built into the core architecture.
 All processing happens locally on your device with zero external data transmission, meeting Chrome Manifest V3 compliance standards with minimal permissions.
-Multi-AI File Paster works immediately after installation with no configuration required, while offering customizable settings for word thresholds, delays, batch processing, compression, and format overrides to match your workflow preferences.
+Multi-AI File Paster works immediately after installation with no configuration required, while offering customizable settings for word thresholds, delays, batch processing, smart language detection, and format overrides to match your workflow preferences.

 ---